Blog

 5. Minimise interruptions

-Some types of work require high concentration for hours at a time (for example, editing), whereas other tasks are fiddly and don’t take long (for example, sending out quotes or invoices).
-But no matter what you’re working on, if you aren’t interrupted you’ll move through those tasks quicker and be far more productive.
-You can minimise unnecessary interruptions if you:
+Some types of work require high concentration for hours at a time (for example, structural or developmental editing).
+Other tasks are fiddly and don’t take long (for example, sending out quotes or invoices).

 • Each time you start work, set your alarm for two hours.
 When the alarm goes off, have a 5 minute break, and stretch your legs and, importantly, your eyes, before returning to the computer refreshed and ready to work again.